 Publishing Your First App

-PatchKit supports multiple application platforms:
+PatchKit supports these application platforms:

 • Windows 64 bit